top of page

 Dixon: We have identified two individuals who were at the murder scene at 5.15 precisely.

-SIO: The two boys who left their moped unattended at the murder scene and scrapped it within 48 hours of the murder?
+SIO: Is that the two boys who left their moped unattended at the murder scene and scrapped it within 48 hours of the murder?

 Dixon: Yes Sir.